The Forest Ensemble

 Semialarium mexicanum - Mandolin

-With its beautiful 'helicopter' fruits that whirl along the wind gusts, this tree travels far from the parent plant.
-This aerial strategy allows it to reach open, sun-drenched areas that would be too harsh for other species to colonize.
-By mastering the air, Semialarium acts as a bold explorer, establishing a presence in the most exposed landscapes of the tropical dry forest.
+With its beautiful 'helicopter' fruits that whirl along the wind, Semialarium mexicanum travels far from the parent plant.
+This aerial strategy allows it to reach open, sun-drenched areas too harsh for other species to colonize.
+By mastering the air, this tree acts as a bold explorer, establishing a presence in the most exposed landscapes of the tropical dry forest.

 The Time Performers